 The number and lengths of the ships will differ from the traditional arrangement (5 ships of lengths 5, 4, 3, 3, 2).
 We intend to test various ship numbers and sizes and observe the impact on our results.

 The player (AI) will have no prior knowledge of the number and sizes of the ships.

+Optionally, we can extend our project to include a separate algorithm for placing ships.
+With this extension, we can support full two participant gameplay.

 Evaluation